 Now you're ready to paint

-You've made your medium, paints, assembled tools and set up your studio space.
+You have your encaustic medium and paints ready.
+You have assembled tools and set up your studio space.

 Let the fun begin